AditiBansal711/cse15l-labreports/lab-report-1.md

   Input
   ^C
   ```

+When cat is used with no arguments, it initially seems like it does nothing.
+However, the command is in fact waiting for the user input which it then prints in the next line.
+This can be exited using Ctrl+C.
 Since there is no file specified to be concatenated, cat, by default, displays the user input.
 The key combination Ctrl+C acts as an interrupt and breaks out of this loop.